Nia-Server/NiaServer-Docs/docs/en-US/dev/Ntrade.md

 # 📦Ntrade usage tutorial

 ::: warning Ntrade has stopped maintenance and no longer provides any technical support.
 Please try not to use this plug-in.
-The project has been replaced by market.js in the script-api-based plug-in NIASERVER-V4!
+The project has been replaced by market.js in the script-api-based plug-in NiaServer-Core!
 :::

 ### Plugin function